 Swimming does not only provide benefits to the muscles of the body, but also conditions the cardiovascular system.
 Regular swimming (at least three times a week) increases the ability of the lungs and heart, keeping them stronger.
 The body begins to use more oxygen, and you therefore, will be able to train longer and stronger.
 After several weeks of training you will become stronger allowing you to have more endurance for everyday activities.

 Water provides resistance that’s 12 times more than air – this means that water basically acts like a full set of weights.
 The resistance on your body tones all the muscles of the body that move, helping it become toned and strong.
 This means that your back, shoulders, hips, legs, abs and gluteal muscles work twelve times harder than you would if you were simply walking or jogging on land.
 The resistance provided by water is not strenuous at all, since water cushions the muscles and keeps it safe from harsh impact.
+Plus a gym targets the core muscle more intensely than other core progams like pilates.

 Swimming is advisable for people with injuries and people afraid of getting injuries because it is done in an environment that supports the body.
 Thus, swimming is virtually an injury – free exercise.
 It helps rehabilitates injuries and improves flexibility without stressing the joints.
 Individuals who are overweight can also safely exercise without putting much pressure on their knees.
 Some overweight individuals may find it tedious or even painful to do simple and light exercises such as walking.
 Swimming makes it easier for them since it takes the weight off the muscles, yet continues to exercise them.